Drow: In the Forgotten Realms

 In 2021, two new Underdark based drow societies, the Lorendrow and the Aevendrow, were introduced; both of these societies have rejected Lolth and are not evil.
 The Lolth based society of Menzoberranzan is now referred to as Unadrow.
 This retcon "suggests that the beliefs and evil practices once seen as common to all drow are specifically related to the 'Unadrow,' the culture of drow who have become corrupted by the evil spider goddess".

 In Dragonlance

-In the Dragonlance setting, Drow do not exist; rather, "dark elves" are elves who have been cast out by the other elves for various crimes, such as worship of the evil deities.
+In the Dragonlance setting, Drow are not a native race.
+However, a colony of them exists in a connected pocket dimension called the Valley of Perfect Silence.
+These arrived by means of a crashed Spelljammer vessel, and are now worshippers of Jiathuli, an evil daughter of Takhisis.
+"Dark Elves" is a separate term in Dragonlance, referencing elves who have been cast out by the other elves for various crimes, such as worship of the evil deities.
 Dalamar, a student of Raistlin Majere, is the most notable of Krynn's dark elves.
 However, over the years Drow have accidentally appeared in a few Dragonlance modules and novels.
 Similar mistakes have occurred with other standard AD&D races, such as orcs and lycanthropes, which are not part of the Dragonlance setting.
 Some theories say that these rare Drow may have accidentally been sent there during a plane shifting spell or related magic, a misfire as like as not that is corrected before the respective timelines are tampered with too drastically.